MeronGit/AGD_Project/README.md

 4. If tail's length equals point count
 5. If shooting the obstacle destroys the obstacle

-Usage of patterns: Observers (Event Dispatchers), Inheritance
+Usage of patterns: Observers (Event Dispatchers), Subclass Sandbox (Inheritance)